 A robo-advisor is an online investing platform that uses algorithms to automatically build and manage your portfolio.
 And because they’re automated, robo-advisors tend to have lower fees than traditional financial advisors.

-If you’d rather go the DIY route, you can also open an account with an online broker like Robinhood or E*TRADE.
-Both offer commission-free trades and plenty of investment options to help you build a diversified portfolio.
+If you’d rather go the DIY route, you can also open an account with an online broker like Robinhood, which offers commission-free trades and plenty of investment options to help you build a diversified portfolio.

 There are almost no guarantees in life (except death and taxes, of course).
 So when you think about something like a 401(k) match from your company, it’s not only a guaranteed return on an investment, but it’s FREE money.